-Parents must endeavour to anticipate how well their children will react to the upheaval of relocation.
+Parents should consider how well their children will react to the upheaval of relocation.
 If prior to the move a child is displaying serious signs of apprehension at the thought of a new home, a new environment, and new friends, then it is probably unwise to change schools systems if the more familiar school/language system is available.
 A happy school situation will facilitate a smoother transition for everyone concerned.

 Foreign National schools